Blue Cheese vs Havarti Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Information on the milk type and treatment for Havarti Cheese is not available.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Havarti Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture

-Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of none.
+Blue Cheese has a fat content of around 25-35% and a moisture content of around 30-50%.
+Blue's texture can be described as "crumbly, creamy, semi-soft".
+Havarti Cheese has a fat content of max 50% moisture, min 23% fat and a moisture content of around 30-50%.
 Havarti's texture can be described as "smooth".

-Havarti Cheese has a mild, buttery flavor.
+Blue Cheese has a sharp, tangy, savory, salty, pungent taste.
+Blue's aroma can be described as "strong, pungent, earthy, funky".
+Havarti Cheese has a mild, buttery taste.
 Havarti's aroma can be described as "pungent aroma, earthy taste".

 Appearance and Aging